KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/introduction-to-atomicdex.md

 The AtomicDEX API section contains all available API commands.

 These API commands can also be called Remote Procedure Calls, or RPCs.
-However, we do not use this term in the technical documentation for readability purposes.